 An Introduction to Data Visualization

-In short, data visualization is the process of translating data into a chart, graph, or other visual component.
+In short, data visualization is the process of translating data into a chart, graph, or other visual components.
 This makes it easier to read and analyze the data.
 Patterns and outliers are more obvious when you can see them clearly, rather than having to search for them in a spreadsheet or database.

 Data visualization is useful for a few different marketing-related tasks.
 For starters, you and your marketing team can use it for your own purposes when looking at data from Google Analytics, social media insights, or specific campaigns.